-weight associated with matching the corresponding podAffinityTerm, in the range 1-100.

-true

 Postgres Cluster. spec. data Source. pgbackrest. affinity. pod Affinity. preferred During Scheduling Ignored During Execution [index]. pod Affinity Term Parent

 Required.
 A pod affinity term, associated with the corresponding weight.

-Name

-Type

-Description

-Required

-topologyKey

-string

 This pod should be co-located (affinity) or not co-located (anti-affinity) with the pods matching the labelSelector in the specified namespaces, where co-located is defined as running on a node whose value of the label with key topologyKey matches that of any node on which any of the selected pods is running.
 Empty topologyKey is not allowed.

-true

-labelSelector
+${\it name space Selector}$

 object

-A label query over a set of resources, in this case pods.
+A label query over the set of namespaces that the term applies to.
+The term is applied to the union of the namespaces selected by this field and the ones listed in the namespaces field. null selector and null or empty namespaces list means "this pod's namespace".
+An empty selector ({}) matches all namespaces.

 false

 namespaces

-[]string

-namespaces specifies which namespaces the labelSelector applies to (matches against); null or empty list means "this pod's namespace"
+namespaces specifies a static list of namespace names that the term applies to.
+The term is applied to the union of the namespaces listed in this field and the ones selected by namespaceSelector. null or empty namespaces list and null namespaceSelector means "this pod's namespace".

 false

 Postgres Cluster. spec. data Source. pgbackrest. affinity. pod Affinity. preferred During Scheduling Ignored During Execution [index]. pod Affinity Term Parent

 A label query over a set of resources, in this case pods.

 Name

 Type

 Description

 Required

 matchExpressions

 []object

-matchExpressions is a list of label selector requirements.
+match Expressions is a list of label selector requirements.
 The requirements are ANDed.

 false

 matchLabels

 map[string]string

-match Labels is a map of {key,value} pairs.
-A single {key,value} in the match Labels map is equivalent to an element of match Expressions, whose key field is "key", the operator is "In", and the values array contains only "value".
-The requirements are ANDed.
+$match Labels \ is \ a \ map \ of \ \{key, value\} \ pairs. \ A \ single \ \{key, value\} \ in \ the \ match Labels \ map \ is \ equivalent \ to \ an \ element \ of \ match Expressions, \ whose \ key \ field \ is "key", \ the \ operator \ is "In", \ and \ the \ values \ array \ contains \ only "value". \ The \ requirements \ are \ ANDed.$

 false

 Postgres Cluster. spec. data Source. pgbackrest. affinity. pod Affinity. preferred During Scheduling Ignored During Execution [index]. pod Affinity Term Parent

 A label selector requirement is a selector that contains values, a key, and an operator that relates the key and values.

 Name

+Type

+Description

+Required

+key

+string

+key is the label key that the selector applies to.

+true

+operator

+string

+operator represents a key's relationship to a set of values.
+Valid operators are In, NotIn, Exists and DoesNotExist.

+true